datamattsson/freenas-vagrant/README.md

     vboxmanage registervm $(pwd)/freenas-template/freenas-template.vbox

-Answer all the prompts and set the root password to 'root' Power the machine off and unregister the VM: (before this step it could be useful to snapshot the machine to get back to this known state quickly)
+Boot it up and answer all the prompts with their default values.
+Set the root password to 'vagrant'.

+Power the machine off and unregister the VM: (before this step it could be useful to snapshot the machine to get back to this known state quickly)

     vboxmanage controlvm $(pwd)/freenas-template/freenas-template.vbox